Aaryan-Nakhat/Sarcasm-Detection/README.md

 ## Dataset

-&rarr The dataset used for this project is taken from Kaggle (<a href = "https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection">dataset</a>).
+The dataset used for this project is taken from Kaggle (<a href = "https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection">dataset</a>).

 The dataset consists of approximately 55k records.
 Each record consists of 3 attributes: